Why Windows 10's asymmetrical cursor is better

 Those complaining that the flaw can not be unseen may very well lack an appreciation of the motivation behind the obviously intentional design.

-Thankfully Markus Dittrich on Reddit is here to educate us, and explains that this is an example of optical balancing.
+Thankfully Markus Dittrich on Reddit is here to educate us and explains that this is an example of optical balancing.

 He notes that designers have to account for how the human eye works, and that symmetrical designs often do not look symmetrical at all.

-Another example is optical centre.
+Another example is the optical center:

-If you were to place an object right in the geometrical centre of another object, it would actually look as if it were placed a bit too low.
+If you were to place an object right in the geometrical center of another object, it would actually look as if it were placed a bit too low.
 For it to look centered you’ll actually have to move it up a bit.

-Another example is if you put a circle next to a square, the circle actually needs to be a bit bigger than the square in order for it to look like it was the same size.
+Another example is if you put a circle next to a square, the circle actually needs to be a bit bigger than the square in order for it to look like it is the same size.